W E Upjohn Unemployment Trustee Corporation

 • Bill Manns

-• Jesse Rothstein - Professor of Public Policy and Economics at UC Berkeley; holds Carmel P. Friesen Chair in Public Policy and David Pierpont Gardner Chair in Higher Education; co-director of California Policy Lab; former Chief Economist at U.S. Department of Labor
+• Jesse Rothstein - Professor of Public Policy and Economics at UC Berkeley; holds Carmel P. Friesen Chair in Public Policy and David Pierpont Gardner Chair in Higher Education; co-director of California Policy Lab; former Chief Economist at U.S. Department of Labour

 • La June Montgomery Tabron - President and CEO of W.K.
 Kellogg Foundation since 2013; first woman and first African American CEO of the Foundation; holds MBA from Northwestern's Kellogg Graduate School of Management